The Bristol Cable

-The Bristol Cable is an independent media company in Bristol, UK, founded in 2014.
+The Bristol Cable is an independent media co-operative in Bristol, UK, founded in 2014.
 It provides local news through independent investigative journalism, in a quarterly print publication and website, both free.
-The Bristol Cable is a cooperative, owned by its members, who pay a monthly fee.
+As a co-operative, The Bristol Cable is owned by its members, who pay a monthly fee.
 The publication has a print run of 30,000 copies, distributed throughout the city.

 The Bristol Cable was founded by Alec Saelens, Adam Cantwell-Corn and Alon Aviram.
 It is part of the Global Investigative Journalism Network.

 History

 As of December 2017 the co-op cost £1 per month to join, had 1,900 members who contributed on average £2.70 per month; and had six full-time staff.
 Membership provides a means of funding the newspaper and gives members a say in strategic decisions about the co-op.

 In 2019 The Bristol Cable won the Press Gazette British Journalism Award for Local Journalism, noting its five year investigation into modern day slavery by a local employer.
 In 2021 the Press Gazette again noted the investigative journalism and successful development of The Bristol Cable, with membership at 2,600.